Sreeya22/Speed-Type/README.md

 - **Retry Option:** After each round, users can opt to play again and try to beat their previous score.

 ## How to Play
-Launch the app, and you'll see a "Start Typing" prompt and a word displayed on the screen.
+Launch the app, and you'll see a "Start Typing" prompt and a word displayed on the screen.<br/>
-Type the word in the entry field and press Enter.
+Type the word in the entry field and press Enter.<br/>
-For every correct entry, your score will increase, and a new word will appear.
+For every correct entry, your score will increase, and a new word will appear.<br/>
-If you enter the word incorrectly, it will be counted as a "miss."
+If you enter the word incorrectly, it will be counted as a "miss."<br/>
-When the timer reaches zero, a pop-up will display your score, and you can choose to play again.
+When the timer reaches zero, a pop-up will display your score, and you can choose to play again.<br/>

 ## Code Structure